 Working with Bands

-You're no doubt thinking of starting a label because you've heard some music you love that you want to share with the world.
-Now, all you have to do is deal with the band.
-Some bands really, really "get it," are happy to grow with you and the label, and know how much time and money you are dedicating to get their music heard.
-Some bands really, really don't.
-When you're just getting started, skip the prima donnas.
-Also, take the time to work out the financial stuff.
-If cash does start coming in, misunderstandings can blossom with ease - and you don't need that kind of stress.
+So when you're just getting started, skip the prima donnas.
+Also, take the time to work out the financial stuff before the relationship begins.
+If cash does start coming in, misunderstandings can blossom with ease and you don't need that kind of stress.
 It's a pain personally and for the label.

 Get a Collection of Hats